yusufbgdd557/AWS-Cloud-Networking-Project-1/README.md

 ## Next Steps

-I plan to further enhance this project by deploying EC2 instances within the subnet, configuring auto-scaling groups, and experimenting with private subnets and NAT Gateways to manage instances that don't need direct internet access.
+I plan to further enhance this project by creating a private subnet within my VPC.
+This later on will involve deploying EC2 instances within the subnets and refining the configuration to ensure proper security and connectivity for resources that do not require direct internet access.

 ## Project Screenshots